 The reasons behind this gray background are two:

 - When we scan a page with the color mode set to grayscale, the pages are scanned with the pixels ranging from different shades of a mixture of black and white.
-This mixture is nothing but the different shades of gray getting into the images in the form of pixels
+This mixture is nothing but the different shades of gray getting into the images in the form of pixels.
+Read more about how we scan books without damaging them here.

 - Contrast and brightness are a part of image correction.
 The settings of these two variables impact the scanned image resulting in gray color on the image